HalimUzodike/HalimUzodike/README.md

 # Hi there 👋

-- 🔭 Computer Science and Psychology graduate. <br>
+- 🔭 Computer Science and Psychology graduate.
+- ⚡ Software Engineer interested in Human-Centered Artificial Intelligence.<br>